shibani/shibani.github.io/_posts/2018-06-06-duck-types.markdown

 Resulting in the conclusion that **if an object quacks like a duck and walks like a duck then its class is immaterial, it <span style="color:#d14;">IS</span> a duck**

 For an example of a duck type in action, we might look at a vacationer planning a vacation.
-In this example, they have no idea of the exact type of destination being passed, but instead trust that the duck typed destination will implement the "book_flight" method, consequently telling the vacationer which airline they should book their flight on in order to plan their vacation.
+In this example, they have no idea of the exact type of destination being passed, but instead trust that the duck typed destination will implement the `book_flight` method, consequently telling the vacationer which airline they should book their flight on in order to plan their vacation.

 What we want is to have our application respond to something along the lines of: